alwaysdata/documentation/content/services/_index.en.md

 ```

 {{% notice warning %}}
-there is no network filtering, anyone can connect to your services.
+There is no network filtering, anyone can connect to your services.
 Make sure your services have an authentication mechanism if necessary.
 {{% /notice %}}

 ### [Public Cloud]({{< ref "accounts/billing/public-cloud-prices" >}}) users